snowplow-archive/symfony2-paypal-ipn/README.md

 ## Overview

 [symfony2-paypal-ipn](https://github.com/orderly/symfony2-paypal-ipn) is a Symfony2 bundle for working with the PayPal IPN (Instant Payment Notification) service.
 The bundle acts as a listener for the PayPal IPN service and logs the incoming orders to your database using Doctrine.
-Optionally it can also send order confirmation emails too (see the [sample Symfony controller] [twigcontroller] for details).
+Sending order confirmation emails is easy too (see the [sample Symfony controller] [twigcontroller] for details).

 symfony2-paypal-ipn is available on [Packagist] [packagist] and [KnpBundles] [knpbundles] as well as on GitHub.